hunghvu/mc-sandwich/README.md

   - Has 2 tabs: Customized order and quick order.
 Quick order is like an order preset.
   - For customized order (focus of "Order"), it displays a running tally (total price) in real time, and give users all option to create their own version of sub sandwich.
   - User can name, reset and add order to cart.
-  - After the user add order to cart, the user must click on "Go to cart" or a cart icon on top right to go to Shopping cart"
+  - After the user add order to cart, the user must click on "Go to cart" or a cart icon on top right to go to Shopping cart".

 - Shopping cart page:
   - A user can see order detail by click on order name.